As awesome as Mega Man X Collection was it could have been a lot better. At one time, in fact, it almost was.

 - We're told that pulling the voices from X6 was an executive decision made by Robert Johnson.
 He reasoned that if the voices were left in, people would complain.
 If he took them out, people would complain, so he went with the choice to minimize the Japanese and removed them."

-And so, the rest is history: IHX/MHX failed to perform in the market, thus spelling an end to future MMX remakes and subsequently, our chances of enjoying the "shelved" X Collection content.
+And so, the rest is history: IHX/MHX failed to perform in the market, thereby spelling the end to future MMX remakes and squandering any chance of enjoying the "shelved" X Collection content.
 At this time, Capcom has no plans of resuming the MHX remakes as indicated by Inafune himself.

 Oh, and before I forget, it appears a bit of conflicting information has recently come to light: